 If you would like to make a donation to the St. Martha’s Guild, please do so through our PayPal account.
 If you would like more information, please contact Caroline Bucquet at email@example.com

 We Would Love to Have You JOIN US for In-person Holy Eucharist or for OUR VIRTUAL SERVICE!
-THE rEV. gEORGE wONG AND rEV. kEN bOCCINO
+THE rEV. gEORGE wONG AND THE rEV. kEN bOCCINO